langx/langx/CONTRIBUTING.md

-# Contributing to languageXchange
+# Contributing to LangX

-First off, thank you for considering contributing to languageXchange.
-It's people like you that make languageXchange such a great project.
+First off, thank you for considering contributing to LangX.
+It's people like you that make LangX such a great project.

 ## Where do I go from here?

-If you've noticed a bug or have a feature request, make sure to check our [Issues](https://github.com/languagexchange/languagexchange/issues) if there's something similar to what you've observed or want to suggest.
+If you've noticed a bug or have a feature request, make sure to check our [Issues](https://github.com/langxapp/langx/issues) if there's something similar to what you've observed or want to suggest.
 If there isn't, feel free to open a new issue!

 ## Fork & create a branch